 His concert work includes engagements with LA Philharmonic, Dayton Philharmonic, LA Symphony, Dayton Bach Society, Colburn School of Music, Dream Orchestra, Palm Springs Opera in the Park, Opera Buffs, and Salastina Chamber Ensemble.

 Joshua has received awards in several prestigious competitions.
-He is the recipient of the following honors: Contract winner in the Giovanni Consiglio International Competition (2020), 2nd place in Mentoris competition (2020), Winner of the Western Region MONC competition (2019), 1st place in the Pasadena Opera Guild Competition (2017), and in March of 2019 Joshua competed as a Semi-finalist in the MONC competition in New York on the Met stage.
+He is the recipient of the following honors: 4th place winner in the Loren L. Zachary National Vocal Competition (2021), Windsor Award at the Vero Beach Opera Competition (2021), 3rd prize in the Pasadena Vocal Competition (2021), Contract winner in the Giovanni Consiglio International Competition (2020), 2nd place in Mentoris competition (2020), Winner of the Western Region MONC competition (2019), 1st place in the Pasadena Opera Guild Competition (2017), and in March of 2019 Joshua competed as a Semi-finalist in the MONC competition in New York on the Met stage.

-This season Joshua will be appearing as The Duke of Mantua with Tulsa Opera in the fall, and Don Ottavio with Dayton Opera next winter.
+Joshua will next be covering in Lucia di Lammermoor at the Metropolitan Opera in 2022.
 He was engaged to sing Narraboth from Salome with Hawaii Opera Theatre, but it was unfortunately canceled due to the Covid19 crisis.
 Joshua has also appeared with Aspen Music Festival, Kentucky Opera, and Des Moines Metro Opera.

-Joshua is from Dayton, Ohio and received his Bachelor’s of Music from University of Cincinnati, College-Conservatory of Music.
+Joshua is from Dayton, Ohio but is now located in the Chicago area.
+He received his Bachelor’s of Music from University of Cincinnati, College-Conservatory of Music.